-(1) The "Bonus" column includes only discretionary bonus payments apart from our annual incentive plan.
+- (1) The "Bonus" column includes only discretionary bonus payments apart from our annual incentive plan.
 Payments under the annual incentive plan, including payments for achieving personal goals, are set forth in the "Non-Equity Incentive Plan Compensation" column.
-Since our executive officers' goals are specific and the officers' performance against them is measured, we believe that payments under the annual incentive plan that relate to the achievement of personal strategic business goals are properly reflected in the "Non-Equity Incentive Plan Compensation" column.

-(2) Represents the grant date fair value computed in accordance with ASC 718 of equity awards under the 2011 Plan in each year presented.
+Since our executive officers' goals are specific and the officers' performance against them is measured, we believe that payments under the annual incentive plan that relate to the achievement of personal strategic business goals are properly reflected in the "Non-Equity Incentive Plan Compensation" column. - (2) Represents the grant date fair value computed in accordance with ASC 718 of equity awards under the 2011 Plan in each year presented.
 ASC 718 requires us to recognize compensation expense for stock options and other stock-related awards granted to our employees based on the estimated fair value of the equity instrument at the time of grant.
 The assumptions used to determine the valuation of the awards are discussed in Note 13 to our Consolidated Financial Statements.

 The ultimate value of performance-based equity awards depends on the number of units that vest and the market price of our common stock at vesting.
-The actual value, if any, that an optionee will realize upon exercise of an option will depend on the excess of the market price of our common stock over the exercise price on the date of exercise, which cannot be forecasted with reasonable accuracy.
+The actual value, if any, that an optionee will realize upon exercise of an option or stock-settled SAR will depend on the excess of the market price of our common stock over the exercise price on the date of exercise, which cannot be forecasted with reasonable accuracy.

-Equity awards granted during all fiscal years included in the table above consisted of performance-based share units ("PSUs"), restricted stock units ("RSUs") and stock options.
+Equity awards granted during all fiscal years included in the table above consisted of performance-based share units ("PSUs"), restricted stock units ("RSUs") and stock options (stock-settled stock appreciation rights ("SARs") in the case of Mr. Arregui).

-PSUs vest based upon actual performance as compared to pre-defined goals for revenue growth and RONAEBIT during the applicable three-year performance period.
+PSUs vest based upon actual performance as compared to pre-defined goals for revenue growth and return on net assets employed before interest and taxes ("RONAEBIT") during the applicable three-year performance period.
 PSUs are reported in the "Stock Awards" column at the grant date fair value at target; participants can earn twice the number of PSUs granted for performance at maximum.

-The value of the PSUs granted in 2023 for performance at maximum would be as follows for the named executive officers (the "NEOs"): Mr. Pinchuk-\$8,297,865; Mr. Pagliari-\$1,787,693; Mr. Ward-\$1,805,141; Mr. Banerjee-\$1,490,575; and Mr. Chambers-\$1,327,559.
-The value of the PSUs granted in 2022 for performance at maximum would be as follows for the NEOs: Mr. Pinchuk-\$7,009,664;

-Mr. Pagliari-\$1,628,589; Mr. Ward-\$1,659,916; Mr. Banerjee-\$1,351,301; and Mr. Chambers- \$1,158,258.
-The value of the PSUs granted in 2021 for performance at maximum would be as follows for the NEOs: Mr. Pinchuk-\$7,228,353; Mr. Pagliari-\$1,774,712; Mr. Ward-\$1,809,272; Mr. Banerjee- \$1,468,229; and Mr. Chambers-\$1,145,416.
+The value of the PSUs granted in 2024 for performance at maximum would be as follows for the named executive officers (the "NEOs"): Mr. Pinchuk-\$8,252,920; Mr. Pagliari-\$1,648,970; Mr. Ward-\$1,648,970; Mr. Arregui-\$1,268,066; and Mr. Chambers-\$1,268,066.
+The value of the PSUs granted in 2023 for performance at maximum would be as follows for the executive officers who were NEOs for that fiscal year: Mr. Pinchuk-\$8,297,865; Mr. Pagliari-\$1,787,693; Mr. Ward-\$1,805,141; and Mr. Chambers-\$1,327,559.
+The value of the PSUs granted in 2022 for performance at maximum would be as follows for the executive officers who were NEOs for that fiscal year: Mr. Pinchuk-\$7,009,664; Mr. Pagliari-\$1,628,589; Mr. Ward-\$1,659,916; and Mr. Chambers-\$1,158,258.

-As a result of the Company's performance, the fiscal 2021-2023 PSUs were earned at the maximum achievement level (200% of target), as discussed above in "Compensation Discussion and Analysis-Total Direct Compensation-Cash and Incentive-Long-term Incentive Compensation-Long-term Performance-Based Share Units."
+As a result of the Company's performance, the fiscal 2022-2024 PSUs were earned at 107.8% of target, as discussed above in "Compensation Discussion and Analysis-Total Direct Compensation-Cash and Incentive-Long-term Incentive Compensation-Long-term Performance-Based Share Units."

-RSUs have a three-year cliff vesting schedule based on continued service and stock options vest in three annual increments beginning on the first anniversary of the grant date.
+RSUs have a three-year cliff vesting schedule based on continued service and stock options and SARs vest in three annual increments beginning on the first anniversary of the grant date.